tapis-project/camera-traps/releases/0.3.1/integration-test/README.md

 The integration test described here simply injects images into an instance of the camera-traps application configured for testing with internal plugins (only one process is started).
 The application runs in a docker container whereas the integration test is invoked by cargo.
 To allow the test to communicate with the application, the latter runs on the host network rather than a private docker network.
 Though unlikely, failures are possible if the configured ports are already in use.

-The integration test executable must exist in order for cargo to invoke it, which requires that the Rust compiler is installed.
+*The integration test executable must exist in order for cargo to invoke it.
+This typically requires a Rust development environment to run and, if necessary, build the test program.*

 ## Commands